georgringer/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

 **Explanation:**

-The :yaml:`LocaleModifier` aspect type will set a default value for the english language.
+The :yaml:`LocaleModifier` aspect type will set a default value for the English language.
 You're then able to add as many :yaml:`localeMap` configurations as you need for the page translations of your website.
 The value of :yaml:`locale` refers to the value in your site configuration.

 Human readable dates